Membership levels of the Girl Scouts of the USA: History

 Outside the age level programs, there have been somewhat separate programs for Mariner Scouts (1934–present) and Wing Scouts (1941–1970s).

 In addition, there are Girl Scouts known as Juliettes, who are independent of any troop due to lack of a troop to join or because other commitments do not allow them to actively participate with available troops.
-In 2001, Stefanie Argus, an eighth-grade student, created Juliettes, an official designation for independent Girls Scouts, as her Silver Award Project.
+In 2001, Stefanie Argus, an eighth-grade student, created Juliettes, an official designation for independent Girl Scouts, as her Silver Award Project.
 "I wanted to create something to tell other girls who left their troops they belong to the Girl Scouts," Argus said.

 A Juliette is still placed in her appropriate grade level and works on program as would any other girl her age in a regular troop.